Gloria-21/weird_and_wonderful/README.md

 2. [Google Font](https://fonts.google.com/)

-    I have used Google font to import the fonts Lato and Roboto into my style.css file, which is being used on all pages throughout the project
+    I have used Google font to import the fonts that have been used on all pages throughout the project

 3. [Font Awesome](https://fontawesome.com/)